tarcieri/securemarshal/README.md

 SecureMarshal takes the following steps to improve security:

+* **Data is parsed lazily as requested**: data sent via SecureMarshal is not eagerly converted into an object graph.
+Instead, objects are created whenever accessed by the program receiving the data.
+This lowers the potential attack surface and prevents certain classes of algorithmic attacks.

 * **Only whitelisted classes are allowed**: SecureMarshal will not function on any class which is not contained in the whitelist.
 Classes which can be serialized must be explicitly added to the whitelist.